In this page:

 If you get no response to your discovery request with a few weeks or so (or your trial date is fast approaching), you’ll need to file a “motion to compel discovery” in the traffic court.
 Basically, in this motion, you’re asking the judge to order the government to turn over the requested documents and other evidence.
 (Again, it’s probably a good idea to call the court clerk to find out how you should go about filing this type of motion.)

-So, what can you do if the government doesn’t comply with your discovery request?
+So, what can you do if the government doesn’t comply with your legal request for discovery?

 If your trial date comes and your discovery request has still been ignored, you should ask the judge to dismiss your ticket for the discovery violation.
 In a case where the government clearly has the requested discovery in its possess—like calibration records for a radar unit used to measure your speed—there’s a pretty good chance of getting a dismissal, though not 100%.